-Key audit matter How the matter was addressed in our audit Key audit matter At 31 December 2016 the carrying value of Exploration and Evaluation Assets was US\$26.6 million (2015: US\$37.6 million), as disclosed in Note 12(i) The assessment of carrying value of Exploration and Evaluation Assets requires management to exercise judgement in identifying indicators of impairment in accordance with AASB 6 Exploration for and Evaluation of Mineral Resources for the purposes of determining whether the assets need to be tested for impairment.
-How the matter was addressed in our audit For exploration assets we have critically evaluated management's assessment of each impairment trigger per AASB 6 Exploration for and Evaluation of Mineral Resources, including but not limited to: We assessed whether the Group had the rights to explore in the relevant exploration areas which included obtaining and reviewing supporting documentation such as licence agreements to determine the Group's exploration rights and obligations pursuant to the agreements; We challenged management assessment of their expectation of renewal of certain licence areas; We enquired with management as to whether or not the Group had received a notice of termination for each exploration licence area; We reviewed external legal interpretation of a relevant licence agreement; budgeted expenditure on these areas; We assessed whether any data exists to suggest that the carrying value of these exploration and evaluation assets is unlikely to be recovered through development or sale; and • We have assessed the adequacy of the related disclosure within Note 12 of the financial statements.
+Key audit matter

+At 31 December 2016 the carrying value of Exploration and Evaluation Assets was US\$26.6 million (2015: US\$37.6 million), as disclosed in Note 12(i)

+The assessment of carrying value of Exploration and Evaluation Assets requires management to exercise judgement in identifying indicators of impairment in accordance with AASB 6 Exploration for and Evaluation of Mineral Resources for the purposes of determining whether the assets need to be tested for impairment.

+How the matter was addressed in our audit

+For exploration assets we have critically evaluated management's assessment of each impairment trigger per AASB 6 Exploration for and Evaluation of Mineral Resources, including but not limited to:

+- We assessed whether the Group had the rights to explore in the relevant exploration areas which included obtaining and reviewing supporting documentation such as licence agreements to determine the Group's exploration rights and obligations pursuant to the agreements; - We challenged management assessment of their expectation of renewal of certain licence areas; - We enquired with management as to whether or not the Group had received a notice of termination for each exploration licence area; - We reviewed external legal interpretation of a relevant licence agreement; - We enquired that management had the intention to carry out exploration and evaluation activity in the relevant exploration area.
+We also assessed management's cash-flow forecast models to assess the level of the budgeted expenditure on these areas; - We assessed whether any data exists to suggest that the carrying value of these exploration and evaluation assets is unlikely to be recovered through development or sale; and - We have assessed the adequacy of the related disclosure within Note 12 of the financial statements.